• Skip to primary navigation

 Heritage Chicken Breeds are Hardy

-I understand that it makes sense for a company to produce birds so fat they can’t breed or run away.
+I understand it makes sense for a company to produce birds so fat they can’t breed or run away.
 It saves time and money when handlers have to grab and package them in crates to ship to the factory to be processed.

 Heritage Breeds are Beautiful

-Even within the same breed there are innumerable variations.
+Even within the same breed, there are innumerable variations.
 Some are so distinctive you can identify them at a distance.
 On our farm, these are the ones who have special names.

 A big company chicken house bird is usually all white.